 In 1988, a small piece of cloth was cut from one of the corners of the Shroud and divided into postage stamp size pieces and given to 3 reputed International labs to do a Carbon Dating Test to determine the age of the Shroud.
 The results from all 3 labs said that the cloth was dated between the years 1260 and 1390.
-Later on it was proved that there was an error in the carbon dating dates due to the samples being taken from the corners of the Shroud which had repair threads in it and not being of the same composition as the main body of the Shroud cloth.
+Later on it was proved that there was an error in the carbon dating dates due to corrupt samples being used.
+The samples were taken from the corners of the Shroud which had repair threads in it and not being of the same composition as the main body of the Shroud cloth.
 This was because during the centuries that the shroud was venerated and held by the corners of the shroud, the corners became damaged and it was repaired in the middle ages using a process called invisible weaving or darning using dyed threads available then.

 Why 1988 Shroud Carbon Dating results are wrong

 In 2005 January 20 a paper was published in the professional journal, ‘Thermo Chimica Acta’ by Dr. Ray Rogers, a retired Scientist from the Los Alamos Scientific Laboratory and the lead chemist with the 1978 Shroud of Turin Research Project (STURP) disputed the 1988 Carbon dating of the Shroud of Turin.
 He provided conclusive evidence that the samples for the 1988 shroud carbon dating tests was not part of the original shroud, but taken from an area of the Shroud that was repaired by being re-woven during the middle ages.